cncf/tag-security/assessments/projects/cloud-events/self-assessment.md

 ### Potential threats

-#### The SDK management teams may implement vulnerabilities while implementing SDKs.
+#### The SDK management teams may implement vulnerabilities while implementing SDKs

 Trail Of Bits was able to identify 7 different security concerns regarding the different CloudEvents SDKs.
 As the number of SDKs grows, it is expected that